An Integrated Approach

 We specialize in a variety of services.
 Our aim is to deliver the top level of customer service based on your requests.

-- There is a web-type coating on the limbs of one of our Valley Oak trees.
-It looks like a sleeve of webbing, thin and solid, starting at the trunk and going up several limbs.
-We have four trees spread out, and only one has this issue.
-It has been there for about two weeks and is starting to get less.
-What might it be, and is it bad for the tree?
+- One of our Valley Oak trees has a web-like coating on its limbs, starting at the trunk and going up several branches.
+It has been there for about two weeks and is starting to lessen.
+What could it be, and is it harmful to the tree?

 - My magnolia tree has scale.
 What can be done?

-- I lost one of my pear trees last year and now this year I seem to be losing another The leaves start to turn yellow and they get black on the tips.
-I thought it might be fire blight, but I do not notice any cankers.
-Any help would be appreciated.
+- I lost one pear tree last year, and now another is showing signs of yellowing leaves with black tips.
+I thought it might be fire blight, but I don't see any cankers.
+Any advice?

 - My Hemlock Tree is losing foliage.
 The branches are bare of needles, except for top of tree.
 There is new growth but bare branches still remain.
 Can the tree be salvaged?